 Not necessarily.
-Biden frequently stumbles over his words, but that could be at least partially because of his stutter.
-Journalist John Hendrickson described Biden's stutter — and his lifelong struggle to control it — as the president's "most visible weakness" but also "the main source of his grit and determination."
-Senior care experts note that some forms of dementia can lead to stuttering and that childhood stutters sometimes re-emerge among elderly people, especially if they experience an increase in confusion or anxiety.
+Biden frequently stumbles over his words, but that could be at least partially because of his history with a stutter.
+Journalist John Hendrickson described Biden's stutter, and his lifelong struggle to control it, as the president's "most visible weakness" but also "the main source of his grit and determination."
+Senior care experts note that some forms of dementia can lead to stuttering and that childhood stutters sometimes reemerge among elderly people, especially if they experience an increase in confusion or anxiety.

-In a January op-ed for The Hill, Marc Siegel noted that "at least 15 percent of those over the age of 75 have some cognitive impairment," that the president has several risk factors that could increase the likelihood of cognitive issues, and that the doctor's report following Biden's most recent physical found "a significant worsening in the president's gait, which in some cases can be related to degenerative disease in the brain or the spinal cord."
-The report concluded that Biden was "fit to successfully execute the duties of the Presidency."
+Last year, in an op-ed for The Hill, Marc Siegel noted that "at least 15% of those over the age of 75 have some cognitive impairment," that the president has several risk factors that could increase the likelihood of cognitive issues, and that the doctor's report following Biden's physical in November 2022 found "a significant worsening in the president's gait, which in some cases can be related to degenerative disease in the brain or the spinal cord."
+That report also concluded that Biden was "fit to successfully execute the duties of the presidency."

 What does polling show?

-When Biden was still a candidate, his relatively strong debate performances and pandemic-driven minimalist campaigning strategy inspired confidence that, despite his age, Biden was still in full command of his faculties.
-Just before the 2020 election, voters "believed [Biden] was mentally fit by a 21-point margin," Politico reported.
+When Biden was a candidate in the 2020 race, his relatively strong debate performances and pandemic-driven minimalist campaign strategy inspired confidence that, despite his age, Biden was still in full command of his faculties.
+Just before the 2020 election, voters "believed [Biden] was mentally fit by a 21-point margin," Politico. reported.